Arc-fault circuit interrupter: US and Canada

 AFCI receptacles are an alternative solution to AFCI breakers.
 These receptacles are designed to address the dangers associated with both types of potentially hazardous arcing: parallel and series.
 AFCI receptacles offer the benefit of localized test and reset with such buttons located on the face of the device.
 This can save a journey to the breaker panel but can also encourage simply resetting by a user without investigating the underlying fault, as would presumably happen if someone with access to the electrical panel was notified.

 In 2002, the NEC removed the word "receptacle", leaving "outlets", with the effect that lights and other wired-in devices such as ceiling fans within bedrooms were added to the requirement.
 The 2005 code made it clearer that all outlets must be protected despite discussion in the code-making panel about excluding bedroom smoke detectors from the requirement.
 "Outlets" as defined in the NEC includes receptacles, light fixtures and smoke alarms, among other things.
 Basically, any point where AC electricity is used to power something is an outlet.

 As of January 2008, only "combination type" AFCIs meet the NEC requirement.
 The 2008 NEC requires the installation of combination-type AFCIs in all 15 and 20 ampere residential circuits with the exception of laundries, kitchens, bathrooms, garages, and unfinished basements, though many of these require GFCI protection.
 The 2014 NEC adds kitchens and laundry rooms to the list of rooms requiring AFCI circuitry, as well as any devices (such as lighting) requiring protection.

+As of January 2023, there are a total of 6 means of protection covered as part of 210.12(A).
+These include the following: